-For those traveling internationally, it’s smart to check if your health insurance covers abroad expenses or if you need to purchase travel insurance.
+Before traveling internationally, it’s smart to check if your health insurance covers expenses abroad or if you need to purchase travel insurance.
 Otherwise, in the event of a medical emergency, you may be forced to pay out-of-pocket

 One of my roles as a personal travel advisor is helping my clients find a travel insurance policy that covers medical care abroad.
 That’s because most standard insurance plans, including Medicare, don’t cover international medical expenses, so it’s crucial to get a policy specifically for travel.